-We couldn’t be more pleased with the result: sharing our love of the Portuguese people and culture with guests from around the world has been a delight.
+They couldn’t be more pleased with the result: sharing a love of the Portuguese people and culture with thousands of guests from around the world has been a delight.

-So while Jordan and Deb are currently pursuing new adventures back in the States, Austin is managing VisitingPortugal… with a little help from some friends!
+So while Jordan and Deb are currently pursuing new, separate, adventures back in the States, Austin is managing VisitingPortugal… with a little help from some friends!

 Our historical holiday homes include:

 - Casa Joaquina (2004), our first house in Lisbon, located on the same cobbled lane as Casa Villa Serra;

-- Casa Santana (2005), 3 minutes from Lisbon’s bustling Rossio (and 5 minutes from Casas Villa Serra & Joaquina);
+- Casa Santana (2005), 3 minutes from Lisbon’s bustling Rossio (and 5 minutes from Casa Villa Serra & Casa Joaquina);

-- Casa Villa Serra (2009), across the street from Casa Joaquina, with its charming neighbors and breath-taking views over Lisbon.
+- Casa Villa Serra (2009), across the street from Casa Joaquina, with charming neighbors and breath-taking views over Lisbon.

 When you come to visit, you’ll meet:

 Austin cares for the Lisbon houses directly, receiving almost all guests.
-She lives about 20 minutes away from the properties and is always available to answer questions and help with any problems that arrive.
+She lives about 20 minutes away from the properties and is always available to answer questions and help with any problems that arise.
 On the weekends and during school holidays, there’s a good chance you’ll meet one or two of her kids, as well.

-If Deb or Jordan is in town, they’ll be your neighbours there in bairro da Pena, so there is a good chance you’ll see them around.
+If Deb or Drex or Jordan is in town, they’ll be your neighbours there in bairro da Pena.
+There is a good chance you’ll see them around!

 Paulo loves his city, and is happy to provide tips about what to see and how best to see it.
 And if there’s a problem, he’s only a boat-ride away.
 Besides the fun of helping guests discover the best of the Algarve, managing Casa Armona gives Paulo and his wife Ema the flexibility to care for their daughters Tamara, Taíssa (who has trissomy 18) and Tabita.
 You can read more about their hopes for Taíssa’s health on their Facebook page.

-Many thanks to all our guests for the support and encouragement.
+Many thanks to all of our guests for their support and encouragement.